Hans Kornberg

 Sir Hans Leo Kornberg, FRS (14 January 1928 – 16 December 2019) was a British-American biochemist.
 He was Sir William Dunn Professor of Biochemistry in the University of Cambridge from 1975 to 1995, and Master of Christ's College, Cambridge from 1982 to 1995.

 Early life and education

-Kornberg was born in 1928 in Germany to Jewish parents, Max Kornberg (1889–1943) and Selma (née Nathan; 1886–1943) who was murdered.
-In 1939, he left Nazi Germany (although his parents could not), and moved to the care of an uncle in Yorkshire.
+Kornberg was born in 1928 in Germany to Jewish parents, Max Kornberg (1889–1943) and Margarete (née Silberbach, 1890-1928), who died three weeks after his birth.
+In 1939, his father and stepmother Selma (née Nathan; 1886–1943) got him out of Nazi Germany (though they could not follow), first to an uncle in Amsterdam and eventually to the care of an uncle in Yorkshire.
+A few years later, his father and stepmother were murdered in the Holocaust.
 Initially he went to a school for German refugees, but later to Queen Elizabeth Grammar School in Wakefield.

 On leaving school he became a junior laboratory technician for Hans Adolf Krebs at the University of Sheffield who encouraged him to study further and apply for a scholarship at the same university.
 He graduated with a BSc Honours in Chemistry in 1949.
 His interest moved to biochemistry and he studied in the Faculty of Medicine, receiving a PhD degree in 1953 on the studies on urease in mammalian gastric mucosa.